althonos/pytrimal/README.md

 ## ⚖️ License

-This library is provided under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/). trimAl is development by the [trimAl team](http://trimal.cgenomics.org/trimal_team) and is distributed under the terms of the GPLv3 as well.
+This library is provided under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/). trimAl is developed by the [trimAl team](http://trimal.cgenomics.org/trimal_team) and is distributed under the terms of the GPLv3 as well.
 See `vendor/trimal/LICENSE` for more information.

 *This project is in no way not affiliated, sponsored, or otherwise endorsed